Jacob-C-Nguyen/JourneyHawk/README.md

-JourneyHawk is a app desigend to help teachers track students on field trips, and can be used on both "iOS" and "Android".
+JourneyHawk is an app designed to help teachers track students on field trips, and can be used on both "iOS" and "Android".

   Both install files can be found here: